leonkoech/Jumia-Python-Web-Scraper/README.md

 You can contribute to this project.
 To contribute to this project, clone repo locally and commit your code on a seperate branch.
-You can find more details in my [Contributing guide](docs/contibuting.md) plans for the future
+You can find more details in my [Contributing guide](docs/contibuting.md)
-By adding push notifications and also automation.
-So that if the price of a particular product the user is eyeing on goes below a certain price, a notification alerts the user.
-Be it on a flutter app or a desktop/pc app.

 # license
 Jumia Python Web Scraper is licensed under [MIT](#) license.